-Time Commitment: Students will be expected to attend group meetings twice monthly for approximately two hours each.
+Time Commitment: Students will be expected to attend group meetings at least once monthly for approximately two hours.
+These meetings are designed to assist students in working with their correspondents.
 The initial training will be approximately four hours, with the opportunity to attend additional trainings throughout the year.

 Students will also be expected to perform at least one task weekly for their correspondent (writing a letter to their correspondent, making a phone call to a prison official on behalf of their correspondent, requesting or reviewing medical records, etc.) throughout the school year or until the issue identified by their correspondent is resolved.
 The expectation is that a student will research and issue and write a substantive letter to their correspondent at least once per month.